[Approx. 21 DAYS]

 The Orientation phase of the program is designed to assist the student in developing two main areas: trust and ownership.
 Being able to trust God and the other men in the program is absolutely essential in enabling them to begin to break down the walls that have kept them bound in their addiction.
 Second, and of utmost importance, each man begins to take ownership of his life and the choices he has made.
 It becomes clear to him how his own decisions have adversely affected his life and the lives of others.
 As a result, he begins to take responsibility for his actions and develops an attitude of integrity.

 They are asked to look intently at the consequences they have caused.
-Specifically, they assess the legal, financial, and relational devastation that has occurred through their actions and they agree to establish an amends list for the wrongs they have committed.
 The state of denial they remained in for so long begins to dissipate and reality rises to the surface.
 They begin to see what has been jeopardized in relationships and opportunities lost.
 Without this help, most addicts remain in a state of fantasy, which enables them to continue in the cycle of addiction.
 Orientation affords a man the opportunity to remove the “blinders” and to see his life in a true way and initiate the process of repairing what has been broken.

 This entire process is done in a spirit of love and forgiveness, recognizing that the purpose is not to condemn and shame, but to be set free from the disastrous cycle of addiction.
 Truth and honesty are at the core of our recovery.